oriuminc/vagrant-ariadne/README.md

 - Several baseboxes that are presumed to work for Ariadne are available for use:
   `lucid32` & `lucid64`.
 (More may be added to `config/baseboxes.yml` in the
   future.)
-- Ariadne's DNS resolver is set up to send all `*.dev` domains to the localhost, ie. Vagrant.
 - Ariadne uses agent forwarding to forward the host machine's ssh session into the VM, including keys and passphrases stored by ssh-agent.
 What this means is that your VM will have the same Git/SSH access that you enjoy on your local